neulab/cmulab/README.md

 Now refreshing the localhost page will list a user with some attributes (note e.g. that the password is not visible).
 You can see how the "corpus" is empty, as there are no corpora owned by this user yet.
 The SQL database is empty.
 The script `populate.py` adds a couple of entries in the database: models, corpora, and segments with annotations.
-With the server running, go the other terminal and run:
+With the server running, go to another terminal and run:
 ~~~~
 python manage.py shell < populate.py
 ~~~~

-Refrshing the users page again, there should be a couple of corpora associated with this user.
+Refrshing the users page again, there should be a couple of corpora associated with your user.
 You can follow each corpus' link, or you can list all corpora by navigating to `http://localhost:8000/speech/corpus/`.

 The same for listing all models (`http://localhost:8000/speech/model/`) or all segments (`http://localhost:8000/speech/segment/`) or all annotations (`http://localhost:8000/speech/annotation/`).